brian-burdine/react-random-restaurant/pseudocode.md

   - Returns a `<h1>` element with the restaurant's name, and possibly a more involved logo with a couple of fonts and a background image if time permits
 - **SiteBar**
   - Called by **SiteHeader**
+  - Creates a *PAGES* array that contains objects with the properties:
+    - *id*: a string that identifies the view of the given page
+    - *text*: a string that is used as the link text displayed to the user
+    - *additionalClasses*: a string that identifies any additional Bootstrap classes to add to a particular site's link, at the moment used to style the 'Menu' link as active and exmphasize the 'Order Now!' link.
+If the current page becomes something that can change, the active styling will come from conditional rendering instead
   - Returns a `<navbar>` element with **NavItem** links to the site's pages, dummied out.
 The "Menu" link is marked active
   - In the future the links might actually be buttons that use *setPageView* to change the state of *pageView* when clicked, and the button associated with the current *pageView* might be styled as active
 - **NavItem**
   - Called by **SiteBar** and **MenuBar**
   - Receives a *view*, *additionalClasses*, *text* and a *setView* function from *props*
+  - Defines an internal function as an event handler for the `<a>` element it generates, *handleClick*:
+    - calls *setView* and gives it the event's target's id as an argument
+  - Returns a `<li>` element with "nav-item" styling that contains an `<a>` element with:
+    - "nav-link" styling, plus any *additionalClasses*
+    - an id attribute of *view*
+    - an onClick attribute that calls an internal function, *handleClick*
+    - internal text of *text*
 - **Menu**
   - Called by **App**
   - Creates *menu*, *setMenu*, *menuView*, and *setMenuView* in state